Table of Contents

 - Selective Mutism (this is mostly for children)

-Common Causes of Different Types of Anxiety Disorders Include:
+Common Causes of Anxiety Disorders Include:

 Genetics

-Genetics plays a role with many mental health issues, and various types of anxiety disorders are often inherited from one or both parents who might have also had parents that suffered from issues of anxiety.
+Genetics plays a role with many mental health issues, and different types of anxiety disorders are often inherited from one or both parents who might have also had parents that suffered from issues of anxiety.

 Brain Chemistry